adelaiden/enma-660/README.md

-# This repository holds files for the class ENMA 660 Fall 2017.
+# This repository holds adelaiden's files for the class ENMA 660 Fall 2017.